sensorian/SensorianHubClient/README.md

 4. Press Ctrl+X to exit the file, pressing Y and Enter to save changes
 5. Finally reboot the Pi again using `sudo reboot` and it should run automatically!

+The Client can also be imported into your own code!
+To see examples of this, check out and try running the included code examples.
+1. `Example_Lights.py` - Adjusts the brightness of a Philips Hue lightbulb to maintain a certain light level
+  * This could be used to turn up your lights as the sun goes down in a windowed room
+2. `Example_Door.py` - Triggers an IFTTT recipe when a door is opened using a magnet on the door frame
+  * Mount the Pi to the door or frame and the magnet on the other and it will sense when the magnet moves away

+To add it to your own code, follow these simple steps.
+1. At the top have `import Sensorian_Client`
+2. Run `Sensorian_Client.config()` to get values from your `client.cfg` config file or defaults
+3. Run `Sensorian_Client.setup()` to start the Client with your set configuration
+Now the Client will be running in the background, collecting data you requested at your intervals.
+You can call any of the getters to find the last polled value, ie. `.get_light()` or `.get_ambient_temp()`
+You can call other functions like `.ifttt_trigger()` or `.shutdown_pi()` to access their functionality too

 Options can be configured in the client.cfg config file included
 If you mess it up or accidently delete it, the program will recreate it with default values
 Most options can also be changed in the local config menu using the capacitive buttons and TFT LCD screen
 On top of that, if Flask is enabled, the program can be remotely configured through HTTP requests
+If you can't access your Client from outside its network, try out the included relay.
+This requires running the `FlaskServer.py` script located in the [SensorianHubSite](https://github.com/sensorian/SensorianHubSite) repo

 Hope you find it useful, feel free to contribute or tell me things you'd like to see!